Frequently Asked Questions

 - Once you finished sharpening take the stone out of the water and air dry out of direct sunlight.

-- once the sharpening gets dished it good to flatten the stone with flat piece of timber and coarse sandpaper of a proper truing tool.
+- Once the sharpening stone gets dished, it would be good to flatten the stone with frame building timber (4×8 ) and coarse sandpaper or a proper truing tool.

 It is standard for Artisan Knives to send via NZ Post Courier.
-The insurance cover is up to $1500NZD.
+The insurance cover is up to $2000NZD.
 Parcel delivery targets are 1-4 working days.

 Maintenance with a ceramic rod and a strop is recommended

 With good maintenance and care you can get the longest lasting sharpness.
 Every knife gets dull at some point and that is due to metal fatigue.
 Some knife steels have very good edge holding properties and this is usually so for hand forged Japanese knives.

 As there are many variables in knives and frequency of use, I say it is up to the user to decide when it is time to have their knife sharpened.